dostuffthatmatters/I14Worlds2021Frontend/README.md

 independent from the heroku pipeline).
 Maybe Google Cloud SQL (I don't really + need the flexibility of NoSQL in this project right now.)

-3. Maybe hosting the whole app on the Google Cloud instead of using the Heroku pipline.
+3. Maybe hosting the **whole app on the Google Cloud** instead of using the Heroku pipline.
 More control, but also more effort.

+4. Using **React Redux** - especially for the admin pages - to manage state transitions